tuhulab/bfi-wholegrain/README.md

 ## bfi-wholegrain
-Repository for Matlab codes of my master thesis - investigation of whole grain cereal intake biomarkers.
+Repository for Matlab codes of my master thesis - investigation of biomarkers for whole grain cereal intake.

-Most of the codes and algorisms were produced by my supervisor GÃ¶zde GÃ¼rdeniz.
+Most of the codes and algorisms were produced by my supervisor Gözde Gürdeniz during her PhD and postdoc work in University of Copenhagen.
 I modified them and adapt to my master thesis.

 #Installing
-These codes were based on Matlab and a Matlab package (plstoolbox).
+These codes were based on Matlab and a Matlab package (pls toolbox).
+Pls toolbox is a commercial software developed based on Matlab.